 “Tiger!
 Tiger!” shouts the scout, and everyone drops what they’re doing, and they run for their lives.
-Tiger himself shows up in the fine little animation about meditation on the OMS website.
+Tiger himself shows up in the fine little animation about meditation on the Overcoming MS website.

 An elegant analogy